malex167/Coffee-Shop-Analysis/README.md

 # Executive Summary

 From an analysis of coffee shop sales, queried in Microsoft SQL Server and visualized in Tableau, metrics associated with product information, sales data and employee schedule/performance indicated key findings towards the success of the business.
 Testing concluded that Monday yielded the highest revenue at almost $1,400; compared to a range of approximately $750 - $1,000 for all other days.
 Across all days, white mocha, cold mocha, and cappuccino/lemonade were the top selling products.
 Of the 4 workers employed, for a given week, each earned between $140 and $160 for their work totaling $600 in expenses for labor (deducting from the $5,572 of product sales revenue).
 Further points of investigate can entail an analysis of inventory cost, utiliites, and other expenses that deduct from the profit margin of the business along with an investigation towards peak sales hours to capitalize on business opportunities.
+Recommendations include capitalizing on top performing items towards further driving sales via marketing and advertising.

 ## Problem